Zero byte files

 There are a number of clients, in particular OS X's Finder and Transmit that use the so-called 'chunked transfer' encoding to create new files.

 There are many webservers that do not support this.
-We recommend to use Apache with mod_php (not fastcgi) or a recent version of nginx.
+We recommend using Apache with mod_php (not fastcgi) or a recent version of nginx.
 Avoid Lighttpd.

 When servers don't properly support chunked transfer encoding, the end result seems to consistently be that either: